Health care Side effects of medicinal products

 In addition to their desired effect, medicinal products usually also have side effects.
-However, these do not always have to occur.
+However, these do not always necessarily occur.
 Whether side effects occur depends on the properties of the medicinal product and patient-specific factors, for example.

 At a glance

-- If side effects occur, especially serious ones, it is best to seek medical advice.
-Such side effects should be reported to the relevant authorities.
+• If side effects occur, especially serious ones, it is best to seek medical advice.
+Such side effects should also be reported to the relevant authorities.

 What are side effects?

-Side effects are harmful and unintended reactions to a medicinal product or medication.
+Side effects are harmful and unintended reactions to a medicinal product.
+They are often also referred to as adverse drugs reactions (ADRs).
 Side effects can be known or unforeseen.
-If the type, severity or result of side effects deviates from the product information about the medicinal product, they are described as unexpected.
+Known side effects are described in the package insert accompanying the medicinal product.

 Differentiation is also made between non-serious and serious side effects.
 Serious side effects are side effects that